michellekondou/express-graphql/README.md

 # Sample App
-An Express.js app, using a GraphQL REST wrapper (endpoints from http://jsonplaceholder.typicode.com/).
-Webpack for package management and Gulp for specific tasks.
+An Express.js app, using a GraphQL REST API wrapper (endpoints from http://jsonplaceholder.typicode.com/) to retrieve users, posts and comments.

 ## Protocol
 - http2